|

 "Very strange," Vahle finished the sentence as he knelt beside

-further and they both looked at the distinctly blue mottling on his skin.
+up further and they both looked at the distinctly blue mottling on his

-He looked at the man's feet and noted his boots with thick heels that
+skin.
+He looked at the man’s feet and noted his boots had thick

-would add at least two inches to his height - which he reckoned was no
+heels that would add at least two inches to his height – which he

-more than about five foot seven otherwise.
-Short for a Human male, tall
+reckoned was no more than about five foot seven otherwise.
+Short for a

 "Very interesting," Vahle said.